iafonov/iafonov.github.com/blog/deailing-with-slow-test-suite-statistics-to-the-rescue.markdown

 If you're good at statistics and math you can build interesting _conspiracy_ theories and even try to use machine learning techniques to analyze the data.
 I have used the most obvious and straightforward method to rank failing tests - the most recent failure will give test higher score so 10 subsequent test failures five month ago would be less important than 2 failures in recent runs.
 Assuming that builds are enumerated each test is given (build\_number/builds_count) points for failure and after summing and sorting tests by this ranking I get list of tests that are most likely are going to fail.

-Even if you're not going to re-arrange tests - having such statistics is very interesting thing itself.
+Even if you're not going to re-arrange tests - having such statistics is very useful thing itself.
 Test that fails frequently usually could mean two important things:

 * You've got a bad test.
 With selenium usually long test == bad test.
 Now you have list of tests that you can rework.
 * You've got a weak place in application that is very easy to break.